JennAnd/Todo/README.md

 Tested by the following people:

-1. Jane Doe
+1. Johanna Jönsson
-2. John Doe
+2. Hanna Rosenberg